Event-driven

 2. Triggered by cnb:trigger

-Web page custom events must have event names that are either web_trigger or start with web_trigger_, such as web_trigger_test.
+The event name is web_trigger or starts with web_trigger_, such as web_trigger_test.

 # Branch Matching